 Spinal metastases can trigger a wide range of symptoms depending on the affected portion of the spine and what spinal nerves are affected.
 In some cases, metastatic spinal tumors may not have any noticeable signs.
 When symptoms do occur, they may involve:

 - Shooting pain in one or both arms or legs

 - Pain with movement or pressure on the neck or back

 - Neurological symptoms, including muscle weakness, loss of coordination, numbness, tingling sensations and loss of bowel or bladder function

 What are the treatment options for spinal metastases?

-The spinal cancer experts at Moffitt Cancer Center take a progressive approach to spinal metastases that merges our philosophy of minimally invasive procedures for less pain and faster healing with leading-edge therapies such as space age carbon fiber materialscomputer-navigated surgical procedures and innovative clinical trials.
-The only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, Moffitt is leading the charge in improving outcomes and quality of life for patients with metastatic spinal tumors.
+The spinal cancer experts at Moffitt Cancer Center take a progressive approach to spinal metastases that merges our philosophy of minimally invasive procedures for less pain and faster healing with leading-edge therapies such as space-age carbon fiber materials computer-navigated surgical procedures and innovative clinical trials.
+As the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, Moffitt is leading the charge in improving outcomes and quality of life for patients with metastatic spinal tumors.

-Medically Reviewed by Nam Tran, MD, PhD, Surgeon, Department of Neuro-Oncology
+Medically reviewed by Nam Tran, MD, PhD, Neurosurgeon, Department of Neuro-Oncology.

 To consult with a Moffitt neurosurgeon or neuro-oncologist regarding treatment options for spinal metastases, contact us at 1-888-663-3488 or submit a new patient registration form online.
 Virtual Visits appointments are also available.